The basic ideas here came from a book called “Inside Out”, by Larry Crabb.

 We dig our own wells.
 We find no water.
 If we do, it doesn’t last.
 If we do, it is muddy and unsatisfying.

-Jesus is offering to let us drink from the well he has dug for us.
+Yeshua is offering to let us drink from the well he has dug for us.
 A well filled with living water.
-And we prefer the mud.
+But we prefer the mud?

 We want love, but we settle for sex.